6 Best JSON Editors for Mac in 2026 (Free & Paid Options)

 The Mac App Store has OK JSON, a free native app built specifically for JSON.
 Most developers don't know it exists because they default to VS Code.
 VS Code works, but it's Electron-based and uses more memory than native Mac apps.

-This guide covers three tools.
+This guide covers six tools.
 OK JSON for quick viewing with a tree interface.
+VS Code for full IDE features.
 Sublime Text for fast keyboard-driven editing.
-CodeRunner if you need to run scripts alongside JSON work.
-All three feel lighter than VS Code on macOS.
+BBEdit for Mac power users.
+Nova for native design-focused work.
+CodeRunner if you need to run scripts alongside JSON.
+Each fits different workflows on macOS.

 1. OK JSON